Logo: Young Researchers Science Day

 Young Researchers' Science Day

-On Young Researchers' Science Day we give early career researchers from all faculties the opportunity to present themselves and their own project ideas to the university public.
+At the Young Researchers’ Science Day, we offer early-career researchers from all faculties the opportunity to present themselves and their project ideas to the university community.

-First, submit your idea.
-A selected group of researchers will then gain access to a professional pitch training and present their projects to the university public on Science Day itself.
+First, submit your project idea.
+A selected group of researchers will gain access to professional pitch training and present their projects to the university community on Science Day.

-The funding can be spent on materials, equipment and assistant staff.
-Please refer to application guidelines to see how exactly the funds may be used.
+The funding can be used for materials, equipment, and assistant staff.
+Please refer to the application guidelines for detailed information on how the funds may be used.

 Time table